Nearly $d$-Linear Convergence Bounds for Diffusion Models via Stochastic Localization: Introduction

-Diffusion models are a recent advance in the field of generative modeling which have been used to generate state-of-the-art results in a variety of domains \cite{sohldickstein2015deep, song2019generative, ho2020denoising, song2021score}, including image and text generation \cite{dhariwal2021diffusion, austin2021structured, ramesh2022hierarchical, saharia2022image}, text-to-speech synthesis \cite{popov2021grad}, and molecular structure modeling \cite{xu2022geodiff, trippe2023diffusion,watson2023novo}.
-Diffusion models take samples from the data distribution, corrupt them through the iterated application of noise, and then learn to reverse this noising procedure.
-In the case where the data distribution takes values in a real vector space, we typically use a stochastic differential equation (SDE) as the noising process.
-Then, learning the reverse process is equivalent to learning the score of the noised distributions \cite{vincent2011connection, song2019generative, song2021score}.
+Denoising diffusion models are a recent advance in generative modeling which have produced state-of-the-art results in many domains \citep{sohldickstein2015deep, song2019generative, ho2020denoising, song2021score}, including image and text generation \citep{dhariwal2021diffusion, austin2021structured, ramesh2022hierarchical, saharia2022photorealistic}, text-to-speech synthesis \citep{popov2021grad}, and molecular structure modeling \citep{xu2022geodiff, trippe2023diffusion,watson2023novo}.
+Denoising diffusion models take data samples, corrupt them through the iterated application of noise, and learn to reverse this noising procedure.
+For data on $\R^d$, we typically use a stochastic differential equation (SDE) as the noising process.
+Then, learning the reverse process is equivalent to learning the score of the noised distributions \citep{vincent2011connection, song2019generative, song2021score}.

-Recently, significant progress has been made on improving our theoretical understanding of diffusion models, including several works which have established polynomial convergence bounds for such models \cite{chen2023sampling, chen2023improved, lee2023convergence, li2023towards}.
-The current state-of-the-art bound without Lipschitz assumptions on the score of the data distribution is provided by \cite{chen2023improved}, who show that diffusion models require at most $\tilde O\big(\frac{d^2 \log^2(1/\delta)}{\varepsilon^2}\big)$ steps to approximate a given distribution to within $\varepsilon^2$ in KL divergence, assuming only a finite second moment of the target distribution and early stopping at time $\delta$.
-However, both \cite{chen2023sampling} and \cite{chen2023improved} hypothesize that the correct scaling of the iteration complexity ought to be linear in the data dimension, as is suggested by the lower bound provided by Theorem 6 in \cite{chen2023sampling}.
+Recently, significant progress has been made on improving our theoretical understanding of diffusion models, including several works which have established polynomial convergence bounds for such models \citep{chen2023improved, chen2023sampling, lee2023convergence, li2023towards}.
+The current state-of-the-art bound without Lipschitz assumptions on the score of the data distribution is provided by \citet{chen2023improved}, who show that diffusion models require at most $\tilde O\big(\frac{d^2 \log^2(1/\delta)}{\varepsilon^2}\big)$ steps to approximate a given distribution to within $\varepsilon^2$ in KL divergence, assuming only a finite second moment of the target distribution and early stopping at time $\delta$.
+However, \citet{chen2023improved, chen2023sampling} suggest that the iteration complexity ought to scale linearly in the data dimension (see e.g. \citet[Theorem 6]{chen2023sampling}).

-The main contribution of this work is to close that gap.
-We establish the first convergence bounds for diffusion models which are linear in the data dimension (up to logarithmic factors) without requiring any smoothness of the data distribution.
-As a result, we deduce that an early stopped version of the diffusion model has iteration complexity $\tilde O(\frac{d \log^2(1/\delta)}{\varepsilon^2})$.
-This improves upon the best known results and demonstrates that the true dimension dependence is indeed linear.